akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 This is perhaps ok: the goal is not to get semantic segmentation out of this but rather semantically-meaningful masks that can force a representation-learning model to reason about objects, properties, or relations. -->

 What constrains masking whole objects, or the entire image for that matter?
-First, we predict several masks that sum to one for every pixel.
+First, we predict several masks while making sure that each pixel is masked only once.
 Second, we penalize the masks so that they cannot be all black or all white.
 These two constraints mean that none of the predicted masks can cover the whole image and that the image must be partitioned between all masks.
 Third, there are built-in inductive biases in the form of the masking net architecture (Convolutional UNet pays more attention to texture than semantics) and the encoder architecture (ViT seems to result in masks that look more semantically-meaningful than when a ResNet is used).

 Recall that MIM models are trained by reconstructing occluded images, similar to how the brain inpaints the visual blind spot.
 But since we are not interested in pixel-perfect detail but rather high-level, conscious-like reasoning abilities, we may be able to get away without reconstruction.
-That's why we resort to reconstruction-free representation learning (RFL)[^RFL], which is reconstruction-free.
+That's why we resort to reconstruction-free representation learning (RFL)[^RFL].

 [^RFL]: While I don't like creating acronyms, I find that the currently available options are somewhat lacking.
 All representation learning algorithms we care about are unsupervised (self-supervised **is** unsupervised).
 The ones that require image reconstruction (inpainting, e.g., MAE) use one encoder and one decoder.
 The ones that do not require reconstruction (e.g., SimCLR) use two encoders and no decoder.
 The latter were called contrastive (but some methods do not use negative examples) and later self-supervised learning (SSL; but this is too broad since MAE is also SSL).
 Hence, I adopt "reconstruction-free learning (RFL)" to distinguish these two paradigms.
 An alternative that focuses on architecture would be "Siamese-Style Learning"---maybe this is better because it uses the same acronym?